rkoshak/openhab-rules-tools/README.md

 `time_utils` | module | Some functions to help parse and convert various representations of time and time durations. | None | X | X |
 `timer_mgr` | module | Manages a whole collection of Timers with four simple functions. | `time_utils` | X | X |

 A module is a library that needs to be imported into a rule.
-A script is a flly functional rule.
+A script is a fully functional rule.